Christian Abad: Muro

 Born in Muro de Alcoy, Alicante, Abad started his career with local side Muro in 2013, and stayed with the club until 2016.
 At the age of 10, he joined the youth academy of Valencia, where he stayed until the under-15 selection.
 In his last season with Valencia, Abad chose to train on loan with another local team Alcoyano.

 Elche Ilicitano

 In 2021, Abad moved to the youth academy of Elche Ilicitano.
 In the 2022–23 season of the Liga Nacional Juvenil (the second-tier of Spanish youth football), Abad started 22 of 29 matches for the B team.
 He conceded 13 goals, achieving the lowest average (0.6 goals per match) among first-year goalkeepers in the league.
 With his involvement, the team made history by winning their group title for the first time.

 Johor Darul Ta'zim

 On 29 July 2024, at the age of 17, Abad decided to join Malaysian Super League champions Johor Darul Ta'zim, signing his first professional contract.
-He was signed as a long-term investment, potentially competing with another promising goalkeeper Syihan Hazmi for the starting position.
+He was signed as a long-term investment, potentially competing with Syihan Hazmi for the starting position.